sebastiaopais/sebastiaopais.github.io/_students/msc.md

 Research Areas: Statistical Natural Language Processing, Statistical Learning, Machine Learning, Social Network Analysis, Sentiment Analysis, Data Science and Data Mining.
 The second cycle of studies leading to the Masters degree in Computer Engineering intends to form future engineers with a solid knowledge and the appropriate skills for the current labor market, as well as providing them with a basis for the frequency of the third cycle of studies (PhD) in Computer Engineering.

+* David Gomes.
+Decision Support System for OMS.
+Started: 2025 - Ongoing.
+M.Sc. in Computer Science and Engineering - University of Beira Interior.

+* Mishell Mendonza.
+Social Network Analisys in OMS Context.
+Started: 2025 - Ongoing.
+M.Sc. in Computer Science and Engineering - University of Beira Interior.

 * Anilson Monteiro.
 Dynamic Multimodal Fusion Learning in Mental Health Context.
 Started: 2024 - Ongoing.
 M.Sc. in Computer Science and Engineering - University of Beira Interior.

 * Luís Silva.
 Conversational Agent for Mental Health Support.
-Started: 2024 - Ongoing.
+Started: 2024 - Concluded: 2025.
 M.Sc. in Computer Science and Engineering - University of Beira Interior.

 * António Caldeira.
 Digital Phenotyping for Mental Health: Behavioral Indicators.
-Started: 2024 - Ongoing.
+Started: 2024 - Concluded: 2025.
 M.Sc. in Computer Science and Engineering - University of Beira Interior.

 * Giovana Voltoline.
 Big Textual Data Visualization.
 Started: 2022 - Concluded.
 M.Sc. in Computer Science and Engineering - University of Beira Interior.